John Bargh: Automatic activation

 Stimuli may be automatically evaluated in ways that affect behavior, an automatic evaluation.
 In a study conducted by Chen and Bargh, subjects were faster to pull a lever toward themselves (an approach tendency) when a word had a positive valence than a negative valence, and were similarly faster to push the lever away (an avoidance tendency) when the word had a negative valence compared to a positive valence.
 The "sequential evaluative priming paradigm" refers to the related phenomenon of response times reducing when primed by stimuli with congruent valence.
 In an examination of the generality of the effects of this paradigm, Bargh, Chaiken, Govender and Pratto show that simply seeing or hearing mention of stimuli triggers automatically activated evaluations.
 This occurs even when the subject has not been asked to think about their evaluation of the stimulus beforehand.
 It was further shown that novel stimuli are automatically evaluated and produce the same effect as nonnovel stimuli: when positively valenced novel stimuli prime positively valenced targets, reaction time is faster.

-Stimuli presented outside of awareness have also been suggested to influence the interpretation of subsequent ambiguous and semantically-unrelated stimuli.
+Stimuli presented outside of awareness have also been suggested to influence the interpretation of subsequent ambiguous and semantically unrelated stimuli.
 Thus subjects asked to define homographs after being subliminally primed with positive, negative, or neutral valence words subsequently evaluated the valence of the ambiguous words with that of the prime.

 In Stereotype priming, subjects are primed with a stereotype or with people associated with those stereotypes.
 Subsequent behavior tends to be consistent with the stereotype.
 For instance, subjects primed with the concept of the elderly while doing a simple task, later walked more slowly when leaving the experiment than did subjects in the control group.
 Subjects that were primed with African American faces reacted with more hostility toward experimenters.

 (The first experiment in this paper primed the concept of politeness vs. rudeness (vs. a neutral control), and showed that people behaved in line with these primes afterward.
 These studies are small, though (e.g., Experiment 1: n=34).)
 The authors are clear in drawing a distinction between the priming used in these studies and the myth of subliminal messages.
 Whereas the latter were once thought to be able to influence people's behavior in a way out of line with the individual's intended behavior (i.e. to go buy a Pepsi while watching a movie), the automatic activation present in these studies was consistent with the activity at hand and therefore did not cause the subjects to alter their intended behavior.

+Subsequent meta-analyses by Phaf et al. (2014), Slepian et al. (2012), and Rougier et al. (2018) have provided further support for the direct influence of automatic evaluations on approach and avoidance behaviors, as demonstrated by Bargh and colleagues.